 Both national and EU regulation have significant impact on the operation of the telecommunications market in Finland.
-The authorities' ability to influence the price level of DNA's products and services as well as the wholesale products that DNA procures from other operators and the cost structure and criteria used in distributing frequencies, may have a significant impact on DNA's business.
+The authorities' ability to influence the price level of DNA's products and services as well as the wholesale products that DNA procures from other operators and the criteria used in distributing frequencies, may have a significant impact on DNA's business.

-During the review period, regulatory initiatives indicating significant risks to DNA included the new European Electronic Communications Code, EU Data Protection Regulation, roaming regulation as well as authority decisions on significant market power (SMP).
+Regulatory initiatives indicating significant risks to DNA include the new European Electronic Communications Code, EU Data Protection Regulation and authority decisions on significant market power (SMP).